geraldnguyen/everything-converter-chromeext/llm-codegen/02 - Plan.md

 5. When concersion history is enabled, the conversion performed should immediately visble under "Recent conversions" section.

 6. Bug: 100000 is formatted as 1

+7. Bug: "Default From Unit" and "Default To Unit" not used in popup and inline conversion.